pavelkomarov/exportify/README.md

 <a href="https://pavelkomarov.com/exportify/app"><img src="screenshot.png"/></a>

 This is a hard fork of [the original Exportify repo](https://github.com/watsonbox/exportify).
-I've simplified and updated the code, gotten rid of the outdated tests, set up automatic deployment to github pages, fixed a parsing bug, enhanced the set of features, added logout functionality, and provided an ipython notebook to do something interesting with the data.
+I've simplified and updated the code, instituted rate limiting so exporting large or all playlists actually works, gotten rid of the outdated tests, set up automatic deployment to github pages, fixed a parsing bug, enhanced the set of features, added logout functionality, and provided an ipython notebook to do something interesting with the data.

 ### Export Format